History of Nevada: Transportation

 Although the transcontinental railroad crossed the state in 1869, most towns and mines were remote from it and required a network of wagon freight and stagecoaches.
 Numerous small companies supplied the horses, mules, and wagons for hauling borax and silver ore.
 Stagecoaches were notoriously uncomfortable across the roadless land, but were better than the alternatives and flourished until a railroad finally arrived.
 Hold-ups were rare and usually involved petty theft since armed guards were an effective deterrent.
 Mail contracts kept stage lines afloat and allowed the emergence of a class of entrepreneurs who won contracts and subcontracted the actual work.

 The Eureka and Palisade Railroad was a narrow-gauge railroad ninety miles long built-in 1875 to carry silver-lead ore from Eureka, Nevada, to the Southern Pacific Railroad trunk line that ran through Palisade.
-Nevertheless, despite the determined and colorful management style of John Sexton, the line succumbed to the effects of flood, fire, competing for road traffic, and dwindling amounts of ore extracted in Eureka.
+Traffic on the line gradually decreased due to the effects of flood, fire, competition from road traffic, and dwindling amounts of ore extracted in Eureka.
 The rails and rolling stock of the last surviving narrow-gauge railroad in Nevada were removed in 1938.

 Historic highways include the 1937 US 6 and 1919 US 50 (Lincoln Highway).
 The 1926 destination of the first airmail flight was Elko.
 Interstate 15 in Nevada was completed in 1974, while the Lovelock bypass was the last completed section of Interstate 80 in Nevada.

+Amtrak's Desert Wind served Las Vegas until 1997.
+When service ended, Las Vegas became one of the country's largest metropolitan areas without long-distance passenger rail service.
+Since 1997, numerous proposals have been made to reintroduce passenger service in some form, including the Las Vegas Railway Express ("X-Train").
+In 2024 construction started on a high speed rail project by Brightline West to link Las Vegas with Southern California.